rnestler/rnestler.github.io-source/content/articles/2017/2017-04-08_visiting_shackspace.rst

     Me and Ferris arriving in Stuttgart.

-Soon after ariving at the hotel I went to the shackspace.
+Soon after arriving at the hotel I went to the shackspace.

 .. figure:: /images/tour_de_hackerspace/shackspace/shack_entry.jpg
     :alt: Entry to the shackspace